skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

 :Hex: Write addresses in decimal (``0``, the default), lower case hexadecimal (``1``),  or upper case hexadecimal (``2``).
+:TextChars: Characters eligible for being marked as text (default:
+  ``,. abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789``).

 Configuration parameters must appear in a ``[sna2ctl]`` section.
 For example, to make ``sna2ctl.py`` write upper case hexadecimal addresses by default